 The Transportation Commission is designated in law as the State Tolling Authority and sets toll rates for all state highways and bridges

 Tolling is an innovative tool for easing congestion and funding major transportation projects.
-Washington currently has three tolled facilities: the Tacoma Narrows Bridge, SR 167 HOT Lanes Pilot Project and the SR 520 Bridge and the I-405 Express Toll Lanes.
+Washington currently has four tolled facilities: the Tacoma Narrows Bridge, SR 167 HOT Lanes, SR 520 Bridge and the I-405 Express Toll Lanes.

-- Toll regulations for all tolled facilities in Washington State
+- Toll policy for all tolled facilities in Washington State

 - WSDOT Tolling Operations: Rules and Regulations